MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/run-app-experiments-with-a-b-testing.md

 ---
-Description: You can use Partner Center to run experiments for your Universal Windows Platform (UWP) apps with A/B testing.
+description: You can use Partner Center to run experiments for your Universal Windows Platform (UWP) apps with A/B testing.
 title: Run app experiments with A/B testing ms.assetid: 790B4B37-C72D-4CEA-97AF-D226B2216DCC
 ms.date: 02/08/2017